albertjseo/albertjseo/README.md

 # Hi 👋, I'm Albert J. Seo

-I'm a research scientist/engineer who is interested in exploring computer science and data analytics.
+I'm a data analyst/scientist who is interested in exploring computer science and data analytics.
 I have 4+ years of experience working in a data-driven setting; these experiences have helped me develop a passionate, mature, and responsible approach for data in a technology advancing setting.
 ##
 🎓 M.Eng Bioengineering (2022 - TBD)
 ##